 With the blink of the eye, we’re already halfway through 2018.
 As the past couple of months flew by with traveling and reunions, I gradually recognize how my complicated relationship with social media is shaping my existence as a human being the age of the internet.
 As much as I love how social media keeps me and my distant friends—especially those from different continents and time zones—connected, I do not like how it tries to mimic and take over real human interactions—not that I think it ever will.

-I imagined, what if Facebook and Instagram went away completely?
+I imagined, what if social media platforms went away completely?
 How will it affect me?
 This imagination first scared me.
 Yet, as I plunged into this train of thought, I realized that without online social chatter and distractions, I could concentrate better on my priorities, and use all the stress-free time I have to make something really happen in my life, whether it be hanging out with friends, exercising, painting, reading or writing.
-I should have nothing to fear.
 I will still have the contact information of people whom I made a real connection, and I will now have time, to actually call them or make plans to hang out.
-What I really lost, was snapshots of other people’s life.
-I actually lose nothing of my own.

 Two weekends ago, my roommate from my semester exchange at the University of Hong Kong came to Washington DC.
 For the past one and half year, we’ve probably only texted each other three times.
 Yet, we spent a whole day catching up.
-As we chatted everything that happened since we last saw each other, I realized how million-fold I enjoy interacting with people in real life.
+As we chatted everything that happened since we last saw each other, I realized how million-fold of joy real life interaction brings me.
 Not all friendships survive reunions.
 It made me more than grateful for these relationships that I’ve come to build genuinely in-person.

 Face-to-face conversation is more than just talking: it is looking into the other person’s eyes, communicating through body language, feeling the rise of body temperature as your conversation gets heated, and sharing the same air, space and moments of each person’s life.